Procedures for Admission

 - a satisfactory score on either the TOEFL or IELTS

 II.
 The following materials must be submitted to the department the student wishes to enter.
-Please send them to Director and Graduate Advisor, Program in Comparative Literature, Louisiana State University, Baton Rouge, Louisiana 70803.
+Please send them to Director and Graduate Advisor, Program in Comparative Literature, 260 Allen, Louisiana State University, Baton Rouge, Louisiana 70803.

 - One set of official transcripts of all previous college or university work from each institution attended.
 Transfer credit posted on the records of other institutions is not accepted in lieu of transcripts from the original institution(s).
 If the college or university will supply an official transcript in a sealed and signed envelope, a student is to obtain the transcript in that manner and submit it unopened.
 If the college or university will not send official transcripts to a student, please request that a transcript be sent to the graduate advisor at the address above.
 Transcripts from the LSU main campus need not be submitted.
 International applicants should include degree statements and an official English translation of each foreign document.